BQF Lean Six Sigma Academy Award

-Moore was trained and became a practitioner in Six Sigma while working for Motorola.
-While Moore was there, he led many projects himself, coached others and qualified as a Black Belt Instructor with Motorola University.
-Moore was an independent consultant from 2001 and then joined Catalyst in 2006.
-In that time, he has trained and coached thousands of Belts across all sectors and assessed many for BQF certification from Yellow to Master Black Belt level.
+“I was trained and became a practitioner in Six Sigma while working for Motorola.
+While I was there, I led many projects, coached others and qualified as a Black Belt Instructor with Motorola University.
+I was an independent consultant from 2001 and then joined Catalyst in 2006.
+In that time, I have trained and coached thousands of Belts across all sectors and assessed many for BQF certification from Yellow to Master Black Belt level.

-Moore co-chair’s the BQF’s Lean Six Sigma Academy working to keep the certification standards high and relevant and promote Lean Six to the membership and beyond.
+I also co-chair’s the BQF’s Lean Six Sigma Academy working to keep the certification standards high and relevant and promote Lean Six to the membership and beyond.”

-Adele was trained and became a practitioner in Lean Six Sigma while working for Cummins.
-Whilst there, she led many projects herself, coached others and qualified as Master Black Belt.
-After leaving Cummins Adele worked in both retail and finance sectors, leading and coaching projects putting the principles she had learnt in manufacturing in to practice in the service industries.
+“I was trained and became a practitioner in Lean Six Sigma while working for Cummins.
+Whilst there, I led many projects, coached others and qualified as Master Black Belt.
+After leaving Cummins, I worked in both retail and finance sectors, leading and coaching projects putting the principles I had learnt in manufacturing in to practice in the service industries.

-For the last 7 years Adele has worked for BT, for the last 4 years leading the learning development pathway for its Business Improvement professionals.
-In that time, Adele trained and coached thousands in six sigma and lean both internally and externally to BT.
-Working with large organisations to develop their own internal Change capability.
-Adele represents BT on the Lean Six Sigma Academy where they work to keep the certification standards high and relevant and promote Lean Six to the membership and beyond.
+For the last 7 years I have worked for BT, and for the last 4 years I led the learning development pathway for its Business Improvement professionals.
+In that time, I trained and coached thousands in six sigma and lean both internally and externally to BT. working with large organisations to develop their own internal Change capability.
+I also represent BT on the Lean Six Sigma Academy where they work to keep the certification standards high and relevant and promote Lean Six to the membership and beyond.”

 Am I eligible to enter?